 This will also help reduce insulin and blood sugar.
 Sugar is a fuel source for tumours, and excess sugar compromises our immune systems.

-Spend one tenth of the money on supplements instead.
+Spend one tenth of the money the typical smoker spends on cigarettes on supplements instead.

 Rather than pay a cigarette company to slowly destroy your health, support the government’s increase on cigarette taxes.
 This will kill off the corporate criminals who make and sell cigarettes, instead of killing you.

-Moderate exercise such as brisk walking 2 hours a week may cut the risk of breast cancer by 18%.
-It helps you burn fat, which produces its own oestrogen, a known contributor to breast cancer.
+Moderate exercise such as brisk walking 2 hours a week may cut the risk of breast cancer.
+It also helps you burn fat, which produces its own oestrogen, a known contributor to breast cancer.
 Getting outside to exercise is an easy way to increase vitamin D levels

 Have an annual skin check.